-Happiness Score™ is a ITSM Benchmark we gather from our customers data.
+Happiness Score™ is an ITSM Benchmark we gather from our customers' data.
 It's anonymized and updated daily and the numbers we who are from the past 6 months.
 In this episode we go through the numbers as they stand in April 2019, with some insight into what they tell us.
 As the first episode we do some introduction to the topic and in the future we'll bring more insight into the details.
 Enjoy.

 Happiness Score online: